Abelkrijgtalles/mojang-maps/common/src/main/java/nl/abelkrijgtalles/mojangmaps/common/config/roads/roads.mmd_spec.md

                 [y as double - 8 bytes]
                 [z as double - 8 bytes]
             [end repetition for waypoints]
+            [raw road data size in bytes]
+            [the following block will be repeated for every waypoint - in order of the last loop] [the blocks in this loop will be ordered as block from the first waypoint to the last] [example: waypoint1 -> waypoint2 -> waypoint3 = 0,0,0 0,0,1 endwaypoint 0,0,1 0,0,2 0,0,3 endwaypoint] [optional begin waypoint byte, only required when it's the first block between two waypoints - randomly generated so it doesn't conflict, defaults to 0x69]
+                    [x as double - 8 bytes]
+                    [y as double - 8 bytes]
+                    [z as double - 8 bytes]
+                [optional end waypoint byte, only required when it's the last block between two waypoints - randomly generated so it doesn't conflict, defaults to 0x69]
-        [end repetition for roads]
+            [end repetition for raw road data size] [end repetition for roads]
     [road data ends]
 [end compression]